 Treat yourself to this lovely glamping experience on NYC’s perfect island getaway: Governors Island!
 Over the years, Collective Governors Island Luxury Camping Retreat introduced plenty of new and exciting amenities that included “live music nights, tarot readings, crafting, morning yoga, bike rentals, chair massages, plenty of lawn games, campfires and cocktails” throughout the season—but this year, the experience is offering even more incredible amenities than years prior.
 Find out more here!

 You read that right!
-This new restaurant serving up delicious Mexican fare is literally in the Hudson River.
+This buoyant restaurant serving up delicious Mexican fare is literally in the Hudson River.
 Cruise around and enjoy the sunset views over the city skyline during your meal, and cheers your friends amongst the beautiful backdrop before you sip on one of their many agave-based spirits.
 Read more here.

 Nothing beats a drink in hand and a skyline in sight.
 Here are some of our favorite rooftops around the city: